 Getting a visit with a licensed physician through Roman for your oral or genital herpes is fast and easy.
 And the whole process can usually be managed online, from the visit to the treatment plan to getting the medicines delivered to your door.

-What does Roman charge for a oral herpes doctor’s visit?
-The first visit is free!
+What does Roman charge for herpes treatment?

 For anyone seeking much-needed help for an outbreak, an online visit with Roman’s doctors can be a ray of hope, especially since the first doctor’s visit is free (that beats the cost of most doctors’ visits by a long shot!)
 This is probably less expensive than most insurance co-pays, and if you don’t have insurance it’s a great deal.
 Additionally, since you don’t have to take time off work to drag yourself out to the doctor’s office, it saves you time.